Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Yes you do.
-Yes I do.
-They're like, I don't I don't know why, but they are my favorite sorts of movies.
-I guess because I can relate to the character.
-Like favorite movie, Shutter Island.
+Yes, I do.
+I don’t know why, but they’re my favourite sorts of movies, I guess because I can relate to the character.
+Favourite movie?
+Shutter Island.

 00:00:57:18 - 00:00:59:00